Tag Archives: blake edwards

 lucienlelong_openingnight_bornunicorn

-On the right side of the table there are four Lucien Lelong perfumes.
+On the right side of the table there are four Lucien Lelong fragrances.
 The small bottle is Balalaika, launched in 1939; the tall bottle behind it is Sirocco, launched in 1934; the bottle with the bow-shaped stopper is Jabot, launched in 1939; the bottle in the blue box is Opening Night, launched in 1935.

 Screencap source.